Glasscock University Professor in Undergraduate Teaching Excellence

 REUBEN A. BUFORD MAY received his Ph.D. from the University of Chicago in 1996.
 His primary areas of focus are Race and Ethnicity, Urban Sociology, and the Sociology of Sport.
 He is interested in how some institutions shape situational contexts and how individuals within those contexts negotiate, interpret, and define race, class, culture, and identity.

-In addition to outstanding research May is the winner of numerous University undergraduate teaching awards including the Texas A&M University, Glasscock Professorship in Undergraduate Teaching Excellence (2015-2018), Texas A&M University, Association of Former Students Distinguished Achievement Award in the area of Teaching (2013).
+May is the winner of numerous University undergraduate teaching awards including the Presidential Professor for Teaching Excellence award (2017), the most prestigious faculty honor bestowed by Texas A&M University, Glasscock Professorship in Undergraduate Teaching Excellence (2015-2018), Texas A&M University, Association of Former Students Distinguished Achievement Award in the area of Teaching (2013), Texas A&M University.
 He also served on the American Sociological Association, Contributions to Teaching Excellence Selection Committee (2003-2006).

 - SOCI 323 – Sociology of African Americans